Genomon-Project/paplot-doc/qa.rst

  - PNG ...
 As the image is displayed in a new tab, right click and select "Save Image As ...".

 | ※If the new tab does not open, please check the following settings.
-|   Safari → Envairoment → Security → Web Contents → uncheck "Don't open pop-up window"
+|   Safari → Envaironment → Security → Web Contents → uncheck "Don't open pop-up window"
 |

 *********************************